ARMmbed/mbed-client-example-6lowpan/README.md

 # Getting started with mesh networking

 This document describes how to use mesh networking to communicate with a [ARM mbed Device Connector](https://connector.mbed.com) that is a new web service hosted by ARM.
 However, at the time of publishing this example, the service may not yet be live or fully ready for use.
-If the example doesn't work for you, or you are having problems with it, that probably means we haven't yet got the service online.
-Please look out for mbed Device Connector release announcements in [ARM mbed](https://mbed.com).
-If, however, you are mbed partner and have your own mbed Device Server setup, you can use this example application just by changing the mbed Device Server address from `api.connector.mbed.com` to your own mbed Device Server address.
+If the example does not work for you, or you are having problems with it, that probably means we have not yet managed to get the service online.
+Please, look out for mbed Device Connector release announcements in [ARM mbed](https://mbed.com).
+If, however, you are a mbed partner and have your own mbed Device Server setup, you can use this example application just by changing the mbed Device Server address from `api.connector.mbed.com` to your own mbed Device Server address.

 This example application demonstrates how to: